FeltGIS/feltgis.github.io/_posts/2020-12-30-hybrid-mobile-development-using-go.md

 Most "native" mobile developers I know are consultants, and they will happily build all of this in parallell with their peer Android/iOS contultants, it makse total sen$e.

-At FeltGIS, though, our UI layer is quite simple, and we do have a lot of stuff going on under the hood.
-Btw, FeltGIS is a small Norwegian tech startup.
+At FeltGIS, though, our UI layer is quite simple, but we do have a lot of stuff going on under the hood. -Btw, FeltGIS is a small Norwegian tech startup.
 We are building tools to digitize and improve forestry and mobile/offline/field workflows.

 In addition to Android and iOS, we have software running in the cloud and on mini-computers.
 Since our system is quite distributed and disconnected, a lot of the same code is running across the various platforms.
 My first job actually did involve a lot of C++, and if had not been a source of [evilness](https://sites.google.com/site/dustingetz/dev/cpp-is-evil), it would be a perfecly viable option..
 Also, as a startup, we have to conisder cost efficiency.
 Every "native mobile" developer knows that cross platform development is not really cheaper (it´s just management believing so, isn´t it) - but in our case, it kind of made a lot of sense.
-Our core development team should share as much code as possible, while me might rely on consultants for more peripheral stuff (integrations, custom UIs, etc).
+Our core development team should share as much code as possible, while me might rely on hired consultants for more peripheral stuff (integrations, custom UIs, etc).

 Time to look into what the hipsters are using, these days;)

 # Rust, Go or Kotlin Native?

-Screening the alternatives, three stood out as good match for our project: Rust, Go and Kotlin Native.
+Screening the alternatives, three stood out as the most interesting match for our project: Rust, Go and Kotlin Native.
 Rust has performance, security, although it seems to take a bit more effort to become productive.
 Somebody wrote “In Rust, you use more time to build efficient stuff that will run fast and safe forever” and “in Go, you just write stuff that you might throw away because, you never know, you know”.
 Kotlin was compelling because it is widely adopted both on Android and in Java/backend stacks.
 I have to admit, though, that, coming from Swift, Kotlin, just..
 Feels a bit weird (to get used to, I guess).

 The next idea was to field test the three.
 I sat a junior developer to set up “hello world” apps, one for iOS and one for Android.
 It should basically just perform a network call, persist the result to some database, and display the result to some native UI-component on each platform.